 - All institutions must use the July 1 June 30 reporting period. - Report data to accurately reflect the time period corresponding with the IPEDS survey component, even if such reporting is seemingly inconsistent with prioryear reporting.

-Changes to reporting:
+Changes in reporting

-The following changes were implemented for the 2022-23 data collection period:
+The following changes were implemented for the 2023-24 data collection period: